xinzhao881/clone_rpg/readme.md

 ## How it works:
  - Stats:
     - Strength
-    - inteligence
+    - intelligence
-    - exp
+    - experience
- - Leveling : 캐릭터는 exp stat을 가지고 있다.
+ - Leveling: gets experience when you defeat mobs or do a particular task
- - Techtree
+ - Tech-tree(to be implemented)
+ - skills: basic spells for mages and
  - moving from one place to other